wivest/Game-of-Life/README.md

 | `dead`       | `Array`  | Dead cell color in RGB format.<br>_Default: `[0, 0, 0]`_                                        |
 | `highlight`  | `Array`  | Highlighted cell color in RGB format.<br>_Default: `[50, 50, 50]`_                              |
 | `percentage` | `float`  | Percentage of alive cells when randomizing field.<br>_Default: `0.1`_                           |

+## Known issues

+**When using `gpu` backend architecture**, there might be some cells with corrupted data.
+To prevent this, avoid fast drawing and large-sized brush.
+Corrupted cells are highlighted with red color.
+Reset field to fix data.